bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- scattered clouds
+- clear sky
 - 80% humidity
-- 5 mph wind
+- 17 mph wind

 1 inches of rain in the past 24 hours